Multi-height analysis of rational points of toric varieties: Terminology and the precise statement

 \subsection{The Manin-Peyre conjecture in the case of toric varieties}

-In this article all toric varieties are supposed to be smooth, projective and split toric variety over $\Q$.
-Let $X$ be such toric variety.
-We shall use in the rest of this paper that the anticanonical line bundle $\w_X^{-1}$ is big, i.e is in the interior of the effective cone $\cone$.
+Let $X$ be a smooth, proper and split toric variety over $\Q$.
+We shall use in the rest of this paper that the anticanonical line bundle $\w_X^{-1}$ is big, i.e. is in the interior of the effective cone $\cone$.